Passwords overview

 You can add special characters.
 The only characters that are not allowed are single and double quotes.

 It's possible that after resetting a password within your panel, you find it's not working, or the old password still functions.
-This is commonly due to two issues:
+Try the following in this situation:

-1. Not enough time has passed since changing the password.
-Allow up to 30 minutes for your password to update online.
+• Allow up to 15 minutes for your password to update online.

 See also